How Much is an Aircraft Mechanic Salary?

 How much do A&P mechanics earn?

-The pay for AMTs / A&P mechanics, like pilot salaries, varies according to experience, ability, location, etc. The annual salary for aircraft mechanics ranges from $35,000 to $110,000.
-Hourly rates range from $20 to $50 per hour.
-The average annual median salary for aircraft mechanics is $73,050.
+The pay for AMTs / A&P mechanics, like pilot salaries, varies according to experience, ability, location, etc. Most importantly, the annual salary for aircraft mechanics ranges from $35,000 to $110,000.
+Also, hourly rates range from $20 to $50 per hour.
+For example, GE Aviation offers $31 per hour to start.
+As a result, the average annual median salary for aircraft mechanics is $73,050.

 “A short answer to how much aircraft mechanics are paid is $73,050 median annual salary.
 Keep reading to learn about enrolling for this rewarding career.”